A pseudoexponentiation-like structure on the algebraic numbers: Points with independent coordinates

-Similarly, it is also not difficult to show that at many points the specialisations of $\Q$-linearly independent functions are still $\Q$-linearly independent (again, functions are allowed to be constant).
-In order to put together the two statements, we first intersect our variety with hyperplanes, using Bertini's theorem, to reduce to the case when $V$ is a curve.
-We first take care of the additive part. \begin{prop} Let $\Cc$ be a quasi-projective absolutely irreducible curve defined over a field $K$, and let $k=\oQ\cap K$.
-Let $x_{1},\dots,x_{n}$ be some $\Q$-linearly independent functions in $K(\Cc)$.
-Let $z\in K(\Cc)$ be a non constant function.
+Similarly, it is also not difficult to show that for ``most'' points the specialisations of $\Q$-linearly independent functions are still $\Q$-linearly independent (again, the functions are allowed to be constant).
+In order to put together the two statements, we first intersect our variety with hyperplanes, using Bertini's theorem, to reduce to the case when $V$ is a curve, and then we prove the case of curves.
+We first take care of the additive part. \begin{prop} Let $\Cc$ be an absolutely irreducible curve defined over a field $K$, and let $k=\oQ\cap K$.
+Let $z_{1},\dots,z_{n}$ be some $\Q$-linearly independent functions in $K(\Cc)$.
+Let $x\in K(\Cc)$ be a non constant function.